Morningside flood relief

 Stage 2 – May to November 2025

-Stage 2 sees the installation of a new system of pipework, also referred to as a ‘stormwater interceptor’.
+Stage 2 saw the installation of a new system of pipework, also referred to as a ‘stormwater interceptor’.

-This will collect stormwater runoff from the upper Morningside area and convey it directly into Limeburners Channel below the new pump station.
+This collects stormwater runoff from the upper Morningside area and convey it directly into Limeburners Channel below the new pump station.

 By constructing the interceptor, stormwater can be diverted away from low-lying properties around Morningside Sports Park and Kaka Street, reducing the volume of water that would otherwise accumulate and require pumping.